Bolobolobob/capstone-project-devops-udacity/README.md

 It aims at creating an infrastructure and a CI/CD pipeline with rolling development for an app hosted in a Kubernetes cluster.
 To do this project I used the open source flask web implementation of ChatterBot developped by chamkank : https://github.com/chamkank/flask-chatterbot

+The app is currently available at this address : http://a32c6e15c7fe511ea8bf502b4def2ddd-1186078379.us-west-2.elb.amazonaws.com/
 ## Infrastructure

 The following infrastructure is deployed :

 ![Chart of infrastructure](https://github.com/Bolobolobob/capstone-project-devops-udacity/blob/master/CapstoneChart.jpeg)

+## Workflow

+When an update is pushed to the github repository, Jenkins runs the pipeline :
+* The code is linted
+* A docker image is built
+* The docker image is pushed to DockerHub
+* The deployment image of the EKS cluster is updated using a rolling update

 ## Installation